-The Kirkin’ at Rural Hill is held on the Sunday morning of the Rural Hill Scottish Festival and Loch Norman Highland Games, in the Davidson Burial Grounds across from Historic Rural Hill at 9:00am.
-In case of inclement weather the service will be held in May Davidson Hall.
+The Kirkin’ at Rural Hill is held on the Sunday morning of the Rural Hill Scottish Festival and Loch Norman Highland Games, in the Cultural Center across from Historic Rural Hill at 9:00am.

 The church service, or “Kirkin’ o’ the Tartan” is a unique ceremony which takes place in many of the Scottish American communities and churches across the United States.